Last updated on 2022-07-19

 Similarly, we derive the average value of a mile if one were to redeem a Saver Award return ticket (See SIA redemption chart) for various destinations and a summary of the results can be found in the table above.

 *The average value of a KrisFlyer mile under the various flight class scenarios is derived from a full list of destinations available for each flight class and not only for the destinations listed in the table.
 SilkAir flights are excluded from the calculation due to the difference in quality of service and product rendered.
 (Refer to average value of a KrisFlyer mile for Economy Class, Premium Economy Class, Business Class and First Class for more information).
 The destinations listed in the table are typical examples of a short haul flight (Zone 2 Jakarta), a medium haul flight (Zone 7 Seoul) and long haul flights (Zone 11 London and Zone 12 Los Angeles)

 From the results, we can safely conclude that short haul flights generally do not provide good value for your miles unless you are flying at least Business Class.
 Even then, you might not get much time to enjoy your short flight (at most 3 hours flight time for Zone 2 and 3 destinations).

-Other ways to waste KrisFlyer miles include buying something from KrisShop at 0.80 cents per mile, converting KrisFlyer miles to Tap for More points for your Passion Card at 0.73 cents per mile or converting to KrisPay mile at 0.67 cents.
-We strongly discourage utilising the foolish methods to waste your hard-earned miles as it destroys value and defeats the purpose of accumulating miles.
+Other ways to waste KrisFlyer miles include buying something from KrisShop at 0.80 cents per mile, converting KrisFlyer miles to Tap for More points for your Passion Card at 0.73 cents per mile or converting to KrisPay mile at 0.67 cents or Esso Smiles Points at 0.67 cents We strongly discourage utilising the foolish methods to waste your hard-earned miles as it destroys value and defeats the purpose of accumulating miles.